Mvalentino92/Math_4_Glory/README.md

 **Continued_Fract_sqrt.jl:** Uses continued fractions to return the square root of a number.
 Perfectly accurate (error of 0 or 1e-15), and instantaneous in computation.
 Even up to large integers.

-**Insertion.java:** Sorts an array of integers using an insertion based approach.
+**InsertionSort.java:** Sorts an array of integers using an insertion based approach.
 Creates and returns a new array in the process.
 Before confirming it's sorted, I check to make sure the new array is correctly in descending order, and that all elements were retained correctly from the original array.

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)